Call or Text 571-441-2233 to

 Do I have to tell the police my immigration status?

-Posted on August 03, 2023 in Uncategorized
+Posted on August 03, 2023 in English

 Talking to police makes most people anxious and stressed, even if they have done nothing wrong.
 If you are an immigrant and have an encounter with the police or immigration agents, the experience can be even more frightening, especially if you are asked about your immigration status.